History of Raëlism: Additional foundations

-On the morning of October 8th, Rael sat mesmerized and listened to a 3-hour lecture from Yahweh Elohim about his religions and philosophers, the need for geniocracy, Hinduism, Islam, and Buddhism, and about the ideas of divinity and souls, and later traveled to the Planet of the Eternals.
+On the morning of 8 October, Rael sat mesmerized and listened to a 3-hour lecture from Yahweh Elohim about his religions and philosophers, the need for geniocracy, Hinduism, Islam, and Buddhism, and about the ideas of divinity and souls, and later traveled to the Planet of the Eternals.
 The planet orbited around a very large star and had a climate similar to the rain forests of Earth.
 He later sat down with the Eloha and had a meal with the major prophets, including Buddha, Moses, Jesus, and Mohammed.
 A guide showed him installations that housed machines for creating biological robots.
-He gave a picture of his mother to a machine which created similarly appearing biological robot.
+He gave a picture of his mother to a machine which created similarly appearing biological robots.
 That night, he received an introduction to build his future home at the Planet of the Eternals and was presented young, mature female biological robots.
 He said that before reaching a climax, he wore a helmet which played music controlled by his thoughts, which the females danced to.
 Then the climax happens.

-He said that on the morning of October 9th, he took a scented bath and that soon after, Yahweh Elohim (an extraterrestrial) presented Claude Vorilhon to a machine which maximized his faculties.
+He said that on the morning of 9 October, he took a scented bath and that soon after, Yahweh Elohim (an extraterrestrial) presented Claude Vorilhon to a machine which maximized his faculties.
 Yahweh Elohim then gave advice to him, the one who has become Claude Raël.
 Claude Raël then spent a few more hours on the planet, doing yoga and being given a long guided meditation session, and enjoyed what that world had to offer while he was there, including meeting with the past messengers of the Elohim.
-By midnight of October 10th (Julian Date 2442695), 666 days after the first meeting with the Elohim and minutes after the last one, Claude Raël is back on Roc Plat.
+By midnight of 10 October (Julian Date 2442695), 666 days after the first meeting with the Elohim and minutes after the last one, Claude Raël is back on Roc Plat.
 His entire experience has taken exactly 72 hours.

-He said that in the afternoon of October 7th 1976, at la Negrerie of France, fifty Raëlians witnessed cotton-like substances falling from the sky which Raël said has a historical relationship to manna.
+He said that in the afternoon of 7 October 1976, at la Negrerie of France, fifty Raëlians witnessed cotton-like substances falling from the sky which Raël said has a historical relationship to manna.
 Raël said that manna was a pulverized synthetic chemical food made by the Elohim, and that it was sent to Israelites on the ground in similar manner during their journey through an artificial passage in Red Sea formed by a repulsion beam.

 Geniocratic movement

 In 1978, Raëlians had a conference for the French press, in which they announced their vision for a worldwide political movement for geniocracy.
-In March of 1978, one of their members was voted onto the city council of Sarlat.
+In March 1978, one of their members was voted onto the city council of Sarlat.
 However, in December of the previous year- 1977, the non-democratic nature of the geniocratic model of government, and the classification of Raëlians as a cult by the government of France, and the fact that the Raëlian logo contains a swastika, were used as grounds by France's state police to seize documents from Raël's home, and from the homes of other Raëlians.